👉

 There has been a growing focus on the ethical and privacy concerns surrounding advanced language models like ChatGPT and OpenAI GPT technology.
 These concerns have raised important questions about the potential risks of using such models.
 However, it is not only these general-purpose language models that warrant attention; specialized tools like code completion assistants also come with their own set of concerns.

-A year into its launch, GitHub’s code-generation tool Copilot has been used by a million developers, adopted by more than 20,000 organizations, and generated more than three billion lines of code, GitHub said in a blog post.
+A year into its launch, GitHub’s code-generation tool Copilot has been used by a million developers, adopted by more than 20,000 organizations, and generated more than three billion lines of code, according to a GitHub blog post.

 However, since its inception, security concerns have been raised by many about the associated legal risks associated with copyright issues, privacy concerns, and, of course, insecure code suggestions, of which examples abound, including dangerous suggestions to hard-code secrets in code.